 AT began engagement with residents and community groups in November 2012, holding a public forum at the Parnell Community Centre in December 2012 and encouraging public feedback via a survey on what would replace the crossing.

-The Notice of Requirement (NoR) and associated resource consent applications for the Cowie Street bridge were lodged with Auckland Council in October 2015.
+AT lodged the Notice of Requirement (NoR) and associated resource consent applications for the Cowie Street bridge with Auckland Council in October 2015.
 Submissions in support or opposition closed on 18 November 2015 and submitters were invited to have their say at a hearing held in front of independent commissioners.

 Cowie Street bridge